 In the early days of Innovative Speech Therapy, I primarily worked as a speech pathologist with stroke and brain injury survivors, helping them recover their ability to speak, understand, read, write, think and get organized.
 Soon after, I expanded the scope of the practice to offer speech therapy for children, treating developmental speech and language delays and disorders.
 As my practice continued to grow, I began working more and more with young adults and professionals who had issues relating to ADHD and executive functioning challenges.
 I also immersed myself in the treatment of individuals on the Autism spectrum who greatly benefited from using technologies with voice output and engaging activities.
 Throughout all of this, I kept up with the pace of technological and computer development.
 The release of the first generation iPad in 2010 was a game-changer for those with communication and learning disabilities.

 To share my knowledge with other rehabilitation and educational professionals, I self-published my first book in 1997 titled Technology for Communication and Cognitive Treatment: The Clinician’s Guide: A revolutionary approach to enhance treatment outcomes for people with speech, language, learning and cognitive disabilities.
-I am currently working on the 3rd edition of my latest book titled, Assistive Technology in Special Education: Resources for Education, Intervention and Rehabilitation.
+The 3rd edition of my latest book titled, Assistive Technology in Special Education: Resources for Education, Intervention and Rehabilitation was published in 2018.

-I am also very excited to offer a new affordable resource for just in time (on-demand) learning.
-Innovative Technology Treatment Solutions is a uniquely effective series of online courses featuring empowering videos to share the step-by-step process I have developed to support families as well as professionals.
+Over the years, I’ve developed online courses, continue to provide free webinars in the TheyMayNotKnow.com series, and create customized training sessions for colleagues and organizations motivated to keep up with the latest changes in technology.
 My goal is to reach out to more people so that those who can benefit the most from this information have an easier way to learn about how to get the most out of the technologies they already have to achieve success!